innightwolfsleep/text-generation-webui-telegram_bot/readme.md

             - persona - same as chat-restricted, but reset/regenerate/delete message are unavailable too.
             - notebook - notebook-like mode.
 Prefixes wont added automaticaly, only "\n" separate user and bot messages.
 Restriction like chat mode.
             - query - same as notebook, but without history.
-Each question for bot is like new convrsation withot influence of previous questions generator_script=GeneratorLlamaCpp name of generator script (generators folder):
+Each question for bot is like new convrsation withot influence of previous questions user_name_template= user name template, useful for group chat. if empty bot always get default name of user - You.
+By default even in group chats bot perceive all users as single entity "You" but it is possible force bot to perceive telegram users names with templates:
+            FIRSTNAME - user first name (Jon)
+            LASTNAME - user last name (Dow)
+            USERNAME - user nickname (superguy)
+            ID - user Id (999999999)
+        so, user_name_template="USERNAME FIRSTNAME ID" translatede to user name "superguy Jon 999999999" but if you planed to use template and group chat - you shold add "\n" sign to stopping_strings to prevent bot impersonating!!! generator_script=GeneratorLlamaCpp
+        name of generator script (generators folder):
             - generator_llama_cpp - based on llama-cpp-python, recommended